indieopensource/support-contract/terms.md

 ## <a id="Intellectual_Property"></a>Intellectual Property

-This agreement does not license or assign any _Intellectual Property Right_.
+This agreement does not license or assign any intellectual property right.

 ## <a id="Liability"></a>Liability